Justified: City Primeval

-Justified: City Primeval is an upcoming American Western crime drama television miniseries developed by showrunners Dave Andron and Michael Dinner.
-The series continues the story from Justified taking inspiration from the Elmore Leonard novel City Primeval: High Noon in Detroit.
-Timothy Olyphant returns to star as Deputy U.S. Marshal Raylan Givens.
-Dinner will also direct.
-The series will air on FX, premiering in mid-2023.
+Justified: City Primeval is an American neo-Western crime drama television miniseries developed by showrunners Dave Andron and Michael Dinner.
+The series continues the story from Justified taking inspiration from the Elmore Leonard novel City Primeval: High Noon in Detroit and short story "Fire in the Hole".
+Timothy Olyphant returns to star as Deputy U.S. Marshal Raylan Givens, with Paul Calderón also reprising his role as Detective Raymond Cruz from the 1998 crime comedy film Out of Sight, a film adaptation of Leonard's 1996 novel of the same name.
+A world premiere was held on June 1, 2023, at the 12th ATX Television Festival, and the series premiered on FX on July 18, 2023, with back-to-back episodes.
+It received generally positive reviews from critics.

 Premise

-Raylan Givens left Kentucky for Miami, where he continues working as a U.S. Marshal while helping raise his daughter.
+Raylan Givens left Kentucky for Miami, where he continues working as a U.S. Marshal while helping to raise his daughter.
 He soon finds himself in Detroit, pursuing The Oklahoma Wildman, Clement Mansell, who has been eluding the Detroit police force.